Acoustic analogies with general relativity, quantum fields, and thermodynamics: Analogy with covariant electromagnetism

 and magnetic field

 with $\vec \omega$ denoting the vorticity vector.
-Since acoustic field in a fluid is irrotational ($\vec \omega = 0 \Rightarrow \vec B = 0$), we see that it is associated with the analogue electric field and, as in the analogy with general relativity (eq.~(\ref{particle_acceleration_spatial_Newtonian_gauge})), over the kinematic quantity -- particle acceleration.
-Expressed in terms of the two introduced fields, eq.~(\ref{Lorentz_force}) reads
+Since particle motion due to sound waves in fluids is irrotational ($\vec \omega = 0 \Rightarrow \vec B = 0$), we see that sound fields are captured only by the analogue electric fields.
+In terms of the fields $\vec E$ and $\vec B$, eq.~(\ref{Lorentz_force}) reads

-The two Maxwell's equations which do not involve currents as sources are automatically satisfied:
+The two Maxwell's equations which do not include currents as sources are readily satisfied:

 and

 The remaining two Maxwell's equations are obtained under the Lorenz gauge condition,

 or equivalently